mikehattsu/drmdmp64_mass/README.md

 - .ram, .flash and .eeprom save files compatible with ares.

 The .ram, .flash and .eep save files can also be used with gopher64, but the .ram/.flash files must be renamed to .sra/.fla before use.
 DO NOT use the pj64/mupen .sra/.fla files with gopher64.

+NOTE: When swapping cartridges make sure you disconnect and eject the drive, otherwise the operating system may cache the files from the previous cartridge.

 ---